superfaceai/nestjs-appsignal-example/README.md

 This repository is based on [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-It is extended with Appsignal monitoring to demonstrate Nest.JS and Appsignal integration.
+It is extended with Appsignal monitoring to demonstrate NestJS and Appsignal integration.

 ## Setup